-- 1. Completion of a minimum of thirty-nine (39) semester hours of graduate credit with an overall grade point average of 3.0 or better on a 4.0 scale.
+- 1. Completion of a minimum of thirty (30) semester hours of graduate credit with an overall grade point average of 3.0 or better on a 4.0 scale.
 See list of courses under Curriculum and Courses for specific course requirements - 2.
-At least thirty (30) semester hours of graduate coursework taken at Aquinas College. - 3.
+At least twenty-four (24) semester hours of graduate coursework taken at Aquinas College. - 3.
 Completion of all requirements within a period of seven (7) years after registration for the first course at Aquinas College - 4.
-Payment of all financial obligations including parking tickets, library fines, and fees to the College. - 5.
-Proper application for the degree.
-It is the student's responsibility to initiate the process upon completion of twenty-seven (27) semester hours or two (2) semesters prior to anticipated completion of the program.
+Payment of all financial obligations including parking tickets, library fines, and fees to the College.

+5. Proper application for the degree.
+It is the student's responsibility to initiate the process upon completion of eighteen (18) semester hours or two (2) quadmesters prior to anticipated completion of the program.
 Applications are available in the Graduate Programs office.
 Students who complete requirements in December, May or August respectively, are encouraged to participate in the May commencement ceremonies.